A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Introduction

-Although the techniques used to establish the upper bounds in this paper have been employed in many previous works, our contributions are in (i) the judicious manner in which we minimize the discarded terms in the derivations of the constraints, which led to the tightest known upper bound on the capacity of the relay channel, and (ii) the rather nontrivial computation of the resulting bound to demonstrate strict improvements over previous bounds for several classes and examples of relay channels.
+Although the techniques used to establish the upper bounds in this paper have been employed in many previous works, our contributions are in (i) the judicious manner in which we minimize the discarded terms in the derivations of the constraints, consequently tightening the existing upper bounds on the capacity of the relay channel, and (ii) the rather nontrivial computation of the resulting bound to demonstrate strict improvements over previous bounds for several classes and examples of relay channels.

 {\bf Organization of the paper and summary of the results}.
-In the following section, we introduce the relay channel capacity problem and state and discuss our results.
-The proofs of these results are all given in Section \ref{sec:proofs}.
+In the following section, we introduce the relay channel capacity problem and state and discuss our results, providing proof outlines and a couple of shorter proofs of these results.
+The rest of the proofs are given in Section \ref{sec:proofs}.
 To help navigate the paper, Figure~\ref{fig:structure} depicts the classes of relay channels for which we provide new upper bounds and applications with references to the corresponding sections.
-Note that all our applications are for classes of relay channels \emph{without self-interference} $p(y_\mathrm{r}|x)p(y|x,x_\mathrm{r},y_\mathrm{r})$ because they include and generalize several interesting relay channel settings that have been receiving significant attention in recent years.
+Note that all our applications are for classes of relay channels \textit{without self-interference} $p(y_\mathrm{r}|x)p(y|x,x_\mathrm{r},y_\mathrm{r})$ because they include and generalize several interesting relay channel settings that have been receiving significant attention in recent years.

 The following is a summary of our results.